Emporia (shopping mall)

 Emporia is a shopping mall located in the Hyllie city district of Malmö, Sweden.
 It is one of Scandinavia's biggest shopping malls and is situated next to Malmö Arena and the Hyllie railway station.
 Emporia opened on 25 October 2012 with total construction expenses of about 2 billion Swedish kronor.
 The architect of the Emporia project is Gert Wingårdh of Wingårdh arkitektkontor.
 Klepierre owns the building.

 The building has been decorated with sound design and soundscapes created by Radja Sound Design Agency.

 Facts and figures

+In terms of stores, Emporia, with its 220 stores, is among the largest shopping centers in Scandinavia.

-Approximately 200 shops are located in Emporia, with a total area of 93,000 m².
-The mall is three stories topped with a roof terrace measuring 27,000 m², equivalent to approximately four soccer fields.
+Approximately 200 shops are located in Emporia, with a total area of 93,000 m2.
+The mall is three stories topped with a roof terrace measuring 27,000 m2, equivalent to approximately four soccer fields.
+The interior of the mall is divided into color-themed zones such as "Sea", "Forest", and "Amber".
 In total, the mall employs around 3,000 people.
 According to Emporia, they have around 25,000 visitors per day.

+The main glass roof was built by the French company Saint-Gobain.
+The center received BREEAM environmental certification for sustainable building design.

+Emporia won the award for best shopping center at the World Architecture Festival 2013.

 2022 shooting

-On 19 August 2022, two people were shot; one man was killed and a woman was injured inside the shopping mall.
-A 15-year old male was arrested shortly afterwards.
-The police stated that the motive appeared gang-related.
+On August 19, 2022, the 31-year-old leader of the Satudarah MC gang, was shot dead by a 15-year old inside the Emporia shopping mall.
+In September 2023, the now 16-year-old perpetrator was sentenced to four years in secure youth detention, the maximum penalty for minors in Sweden.